cyralinc/terraform-provider-cyral/docs/resources/repository_access_gateway.md

 ### Required

-- `binding_id` (String) ID of the binding that will be set as the access gatway for the given repository.
+- `binding_id` (String) ID of the binding that will be set as the access gateway for the given repository.
+Note that modifications to this field will result in terraform replacing the given access gateway resource, since the access gateway must be deleted before binding.
 - `repository_id` (String) ID of the repository the access gateway is associated with.
 This is also the import ID for this resource.
-- `sidecar_id` (String) ID of the sidecar that will be set as the access gatway for the given repository.
+- `sidecar_id` (String) ID of the sidecar that will be set as the access gateway for the given repository.

 ### Read-Only